gsfran/qmfg-tools/README.md

 ## Overview

 QMFG is a web application created to facilitate daily operations in my current role as an engineer in medical device manufacturing.
 It seeks to provide helpful and easy-to-use tools for managing production and coordinating business needs across functional groups.
-This is not intended to be used externally, however modules could certainly be developed for any process and integrated with minimal refactorization.
+This is not intended to be used externally, however it has been built to be extensible and could support many different applications.

 ## Live Demo
 * [PythonAnywhere](https://gsfran.pythonanywhere.com/)